State Estimation

 JuliaGrid.islandTopologicalMethod

 The function employs a topological method to identify maximal observable islands.
-Specifically, it employs measurements positioned on the branches to pinpoint flow observable islands.
+Specifically, it employs active power measurements to pinpoint flow observable islands.
 Subsequently, these islands are merged based on the available injection measurements.

 It is assumed that active and reactive power measurements are paired, indicating a standard observability analysis.
 In this analysis, islands formed by active power measurements correspond to those formed by reactive power measurements.